|

 band, the Ted Astley Orchestra, became well known in the north of England, and

 he wrote songs for performers such as Anne Shelton.
+He

 wrote music for many British television series of the 50s and 60s, including